Phase transitions for geodesic flows and the geometric potential: Phase transitions for the geometric potential

-\subsection{Construction of the family $\{X_{n,m}\}$}
+\subsection{Construction of the family $\{M_{n,m}\}_{n,m}$}

-\\ We now have all the ingredients to construct the Riemannian manifold announced in Theorem B. We will use the notation introduced at the beginning of this section.
-We start with $(\R^N,g_{hyp})$, where $g_{hyp}$ is the hyperbolic metric, and the function $u$ constructed in Subsection \ref{cons1}.
-We choose a hyperbolic isometry $h$ (for the hyperbolic metric) so that $H=<h>$ is in Schottky position with respect to $\P=<p>$.
+We have now all the ingredients to construct the Riemannian manifold announced in Theorem \ref{i2}.
+We will use the notation introduced at the beginning of this section.
+We start with $(\R^N,g_{hyp})$, where $g_{hyp}$ is the hyperbolic metric, and the function $u$ constructed in Section \ref{cons1}.
+We choose a hyperbolic isometry $h$ (for the hyperbolic metric) so that $H=\langle h\rangle$ is in Schottky position with respect to $\P=\langle p\rangle$.
 We moreover assume that the axis of $h$ has height smaller that $u(1/2)$.
-Define $\Gamma$ as the group generated by $p$ and $h$ and let $X=\R^N/\Gamma$.
+Define $\Gamma$ as the group generated by $p$ and $h$ and let $M=\R^N/\Gamma$.
 The closed geodesic associated to $h$ is denoted by $\gamma=\gamma_h$.
 We can `cut' the cusp associated to $\P$ above height $u(1/2)$ and replace it by the cusp endowed with the metric $g_T$.
 This is possible because $g_T$ is the hyperbolic metric on the region $\{({\bf x},t):t< u(1)\}$.
-We have constructed a new Riemannian metric $g$ on $X$.
-We lift the metric to the universal cover $(\widetilde{X},g)$, this is our Hadamard manifold.
-We will check that the Riemannian manifold $(X,g)$ satisfies the properties announced in Theorem B. Since the geometric structure has change we will be careful with our notation.
-The generator of the parabolic subgroup of $Iso(\widetilde{X},g)$ corresponding to the cusp is denoted by $p_*$ and $h_*$ is the hyperbolic isometry associated to the closed geodesic $\gamma$ in $X$.
-The group generated by $p_*$ is denoted by $\P_*$ and the one generated by $h_*$ is denoted by $H_*$.
-Let $U_*$ be the normalization of the unstable jacobian of $(X,g)$ as in Definition \ref{norm}.
+We have constructed a new Riemannian metric $g$ on $M$.
+We lift the metric to the universal cover; this is our new Hadamard manifold $(\widetilde{M},g)$.
+We will check that the Riemannian manifold $(M,g)$ satisfies the properties announced in Theorem \ref{i2}.
+Since the geometric structure has change we will be careful with our notation.
+The generator of the parabolic subgroup of $Iso(\widetilde{M},g)$ corresponding to the cusp is denoted by $p_*$ and $h_*$ is the hyperbolic isometry associated to the closed geodesic $\gamma$ in $M$.
+The group generated by $p_*$ is denoted by $\P_*$ and the group generated by $h_*$ is denoted by $H_*$.
+The geometric potential of $M$ is denoted by $F^{su}$, and its normalization by $U$ (see Definition \ref{norm}).
 As before, we will organize the relevant information in a couple of observations and lemmas.
-It will be convenient to define $F=-U_*$.
+It will be convenient to define $Q=-U$.
 We start with the following definition.